Saint Library

 Ordained Bishop

-Appointed Bishop of Smyrna while still young, likely with the blessing of the Apostle John, beginning a pastoral tenure of over sixty years that would become a living bridge between the apostolic age and the institutional Church.
+Appointed Bishop of Smyrna while still young, likely with the blessing of the Apostle John, beginning a pastoral tenure of over sixty years that would outlast a full generation of persecution.

 107